-Batwigireho Cooperative members pose for group photo with Doste, Head of Development Cooperation She stated that the cooperative keeps their savings and profits in the SACCO bank where they have accounts.
-POWER Project has a target of empowering 6,000 women smallholder farmers to address challenges they face as a result of engaging in Unpaid Care Work which hinders their ability to participate equally in the economy and the society as well as adopt sustainable agricultural practices.
-POWER in PEOPLE School Drop Out still a big challenge-Sector Education Officer
+FLOW II Programme has a target of empowering 6,000 women smallholder farmers to address challenges they face as a result of engaging in Unpaid Care Work which hinders their ability to participate equally in the economy and the society as well as adopt sustainable agricultural practices.

+School dropping out still a huge challenge-Education Representative

-Uyilingiye addressing children and parents during a Sensitisation Meeting Children dropping out of school is still a big challenge according to Jean Damascene Uyilingiye, the Education Representative of Murundi sector, Karongi district.
+Children dropping out of school is still a big challenge according to Jean Damascene Uyilingiye, the Education Representative of Murundi sector, Karongi district.

 He urged parents to take their children to school in order to secure a bright future for them that will benefit children, parents and the community.
 This call was made during a sensitization meeting on child school dropping out in Murundi sector, Karongi district, organized by Actionaid Rwanda.

 "If the parents keep thinking that it's for the benefit of the government for the children to go to school, then we will still our a problem in education.
 Let's take ownership as parents as play our part in ensuring that our children have an education.
 Children, don't be fooled by people who lie to you that you should quit school so they can get you fine jobs in town," Damascene advised.

 Perepetua Mugiraneza, a parent with children at Murehe school, Murundi sector noted that poverty is still a big challenge and it's one of the reasons kids drop out of school and start doing odd jobs to earn some earn money to meet their basic needs.

 Mugiraneza also called upon local authorities to punish people who take kids out of school and give them jobs, promising them money and a good life.

 Grace Irasubiza, a primary 6 pupil of Mujojo primary school advised other children not to drop out of school so they can enjoy the befits of education in future.

 "I love going to school because we learn a lot of great things and get knowledge.
 Going to school even gives me hope that I will have a bright future and will not live in poverty.
 I ask all other children not to drop out of school and not to accept people who trick them to live school for jobs or marriage," said Irasubiza.

-Marie Nyinawinjeri, a primary pupil based in Murundi sector too thanked Action Aid for the support they give to school going children and for always raising awareness, encouraging children to stay in school.
+Marie Nyirawinjeri, a primary pupil based in Murundi sector too thanked Action Aid for the support they give to school going children and for always raising awareness, encouraging children to stay in school.

-Gitesi Community now Role Models in producing the best quality of Green bananas act:onaid
+Gitesi Community now Role Models in producing the best quality of bananas

 Malnutrition, hunger and poverty were key issues due to low agriculture production in Gitesi sector, Karongi district.
 ActionAid Rwanda then started sensitising people in that community about new farming methods in order to improve agriculture productivity and make it sustainable.

-Green bananas were the main food crop grown in Gitesi however it wouldn't yield much and therefore would produce low quality bananas.
+Banana(Matooke) was the main food crop grown in Gitesi however it wouldn't yield much and therefore would produce low quality bananas.
 ActionAid Rwanda then continues supporting this community with trainings and financial support to improve agriculture.

-Through ActionAid Rwanda's support, the community formed groups and put to use the skills they learned through the various trainings.
-They were able to buy land, improved seeds and applied organic manure then starts growing bananas.
+Through Action Aid Rwanda's support, the community formed groups and put to use the skills they learned through the various trainings.
+They were able to buy land, improved seeds and organic manure then starts growing bananas.